-Notwithstanding this official signal, the party was not admitted until the clerk, who acted the part of high-warder, had reconnoitred them through a grated wicket; for who could say whether the papists might not have made themselves master of master constable's sign, and have prepared a pseudo-watch to burst in and murther the Justice, under pretence of bringing a criminal before him?-Less hopeful projects had figured in the narrative of the Popish plot.
+Notwithstanding this official signal, the party was not admitted until the clerk, who acted the part of high-warder, had reconnoitred them through a grated wicket; for who could say whether the Papists might not have made themselves master of Master Constable's sign, and have brepared a pseudo-watch to burst in and murther the Justice, under pretence of bringing a criminal before him? - Less hopeful projects hat figured in the narrative of the Popish Plot.